 - Take a moment to reflect on the story’s key messages and think about how they might influence you in practise.

-- Apply the principles of listen, acknowledge and help to the scenario.
+- Apply the principles of listening, empathising, acknowledging and helping the person in distress to the scenario.
 Can you see where these skills have been used?.

-- Finally, make a list of other techniques or ideas you found in the narrative that you felt were valuable in understanding and listening to others and how these link to care, compassion, dignity and respect.
-As an example, some of mine were: really working in partnership; thinking zebras (complexity) not horses (simplicity); genuine positive regard and respect for the other; really listening and engaging not dismissing; being a detective and digging deep to find the real answers rather than brushing off or simplifying to the detriment of the person concerned.
+- Finally, make a list of other techniques or ideas you found in the narrative that you felt were valuable in understanding, empathising, helping and listening to others and how these link to care, compassion, dignity and respect.
+As an example, some of mine were: really working in partnership; thinking zebras (complexity) not horses (simplicity); genuine positive regard and respect for the other; really listening and engaging, not dismissing; being a detective and digging deep to find the real answers rather than brushing off or simplifying to the detriment of the person concerned.